Mixed media artist Silvina Lanusse in her Vancouver Island studio creating collage landscapes inspired by memory and place.

 Whether it’s for your walls or someone else’s heart, come find a piece that sticks to the soul.
 Ask me about art with a spark, a gift that leaves a mark.

-That quiet recognition, the sense that the art is already part of YOU, is the connection I create for.
+That quiet recognition, the feeling that a piece already belongs to you somehow, is the connection I hope to create through my work.

 Oh, and I’m part of something pretty special